Game Changers

 Sometimes, new relationships are scary

-And, I’ve made no bones about the fact that I am deeply suspicious of such arrangements, I don’t think they tend to work in the real world, and I think they’re often unnecessarily and pointlessly cruel to third parties entering such an arrangement.
+And, I’ve made no bones about the fact that I am deeply suspicious of protecting relationships with rules and walls.
+I don’t think they work in the real world, and I think they’re often unnecessarily and pointlessly cruel to new partners coming into a rules-bound relationship.
+But today I’d like to take a slightly different tack, and talk about the game changer.

 Game-changing relationships cause people to pull up stakes and move to the other side of the country.
 They make people do things they never thought they’d do: die-hard opponents of marriage might find themselves in wedlock, otherwise reasonable men could end up watching chick movies starring Sandra Bullock.
 They are unpredictable and chaotic, and when they happen things change.

-A game-changing relationship is an uncomfortable thing, if you like your life the way it is.
-The prospect that your partner might meet someone and start a relationship that changes all that can seem upsetting at best, and downright destructive at worst…and just to make matters even more uncomfortable, it can change things for you in ways you can neither predict nor control and you might not even benefit from.
+Any relationship brings the possibility of a game-changing event.
+Even small things can become game changers.
+And for a lot of folks, that’s scary.
+The idea that your partner might meet someone and start a relationship that disrupts what you have?
+Yeah, of course that’s scary!
+And just to make matters even more uncomfortable, new relationships can change things for you in ways you can neither predict nor control and you might not even benefit from.
 Something that changes your partner’s life in wonderful and amazing ways might change your life in ways that are rather less wonderful and amazing.

 So it might feel very compelling to seek reassurances that things won’t change when your partner starts new relationships, or at least won’t change in ways that you don’t like.
 It can feel very reassuring to extract a pledge from your partner that you will always have some measure of control, by being able to tell him to end any new relationship that he starts or by being told that you will always come before anyone else.